Hospital notifications, UnitedHealthcare West - 2022 UnitedHealthcare Administrative Guide

 Admission notifications must contain the following details regarding the admission:

-For emergency admissions where a member is unstable and not capable of providing coverage information, the facility should notify us by phone or fax within 24 hours (or the next business day, for weekend or holiday admissions) from the time the information is known and communicate the extenuating circumstances.
+For emergency admissions where a member is unstable and not capable of providing coverage information, the facility should notify us online, by EDI or by phone within 24 hours (or the next business day, for weekend or holiday admissions) from the time the information is known and communicate the extenuating circumstances.

 The following reports must be faxed daily to our Clinical Information Department: